Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 You have access to this value inside a Route with: `props.match.params.id`

-Take a look back at `POPOSDetails.js` somewhere around line 6 you have:
+Take a look back at `src/POPOSDetails.js` somewhere around line 6 you should have:

 `const { id } = props.match.params`

 Here you get the value of id.

-You can test your work.

-Try these addresses in your browser.
+You can test your work by trying these addresses in your browser:

 `http://localhost:3000/#/details/0`
 `http://localhost:3000/#/details/1`
 `http://localhost:3000/#/details/2`

-What's important here is you app can find a details page by entering a URL.
+What's important here is your app can find a details page by entering a URL.
 A user now could go directly to a page by entering that address, they could also bookmark a page.

 ### Passing the id